 STG (Suit and Tie Guy) Soundlabs is a small yet well-represented company in the modular synthesizer space.
 This company produces both Eurorack and MU modules (with many designs being produced in both formats).

-The designs from STG are superb and the MU modules are easy to use and sound great.
-There’s really not much more to say about these excellent modules.
-They’re simply awesome!
+The designs from STG are superb, and the MU modules are easy to use and sound great.
+There’s not much more to say about these excellent modules.
+They’re awesome!

 STG Soundlabs is headquartered in Chillicothe, Illinois, USA.

 Corsynth is a Spanish company dedicated to manufacturing the best analog synth modules in the MU format.
 These modules are designed and produced with high-quality components, making for high-end modules that will surely enhance your synth’s performance and capabilities.

 The company offers several impressive MU modules with a focus on dependable and highly functional “basic modules”.
 Corsynth has produced some of the best modules to get you started on your modular journey and offers superb additions or substitutes for established synths.

 Corsynth was founded in 2012 by Pablo Penas Vazquez, and the company is run out of Spain.

 Official Website: corsynth.com